Samsung/CredSweeper/README.md

 By scanning lines, filtering, and using AI model as option, CredSweeper reports lines with possible credentials, where the line is, and expected type of the credential as a result.
-CredSweeper has experimental option ``--depth`` to scan files with predilection:
-- supported containers (tar, zip, gzip, bzip)
-- base64 encoded data
-- represent text (xml, html, json, yaml etc.) as structure
-- parse python source files with builtin ast engine

-Reported line numbers may be not actual in report but "info" field may help to understand how the credential was found.

 Full documentation can be found here: <https://credsweeper.readthedocs.io/>